 Caramelizing Onions - (Or Is It)?

+Caramelizing onions is a cooking technique that brings out the natural sweetness of onions by cooking them over low heat for an extended period of time.
 When I think of raw onion, I think of a punch of concentrated, peppery flavor.
 I think of watering eyes and harsh sulfur compounds.
 I think cold, crisp, crunchy and pungent.
 Caramelized onions are a whole other ballgame.

 Caramelized onions are sweet and buttery, soft and kind of slippery.
 They are mellow and full of deep, rich, sweet flavor—slightly nutty and the perfect accompaniment to a steak or a goat cheese pizza.
 What kitchen alchemy is it that can turn a pungent raw onion into a sweet and melting treat?